importre/alfred-sound-output/readme.md

 ### Troubleshooting

-If you got the error,
+If you got the error, hit <kbd>Enter</kbd> to open **Security & Privacy** preference pane.

 ![](https://cloud.githubusercontent.com/assets/1744446/21987275/3685ecc4-dc46-11e6-8e3e-a48a6a5de5b8.png)

-you must allow Alfred 3 to control your computer
+You must allow Alfred 3 to control your computer.

 ![](https://cloud.githubusercontent.com/assets/1744446/21987303/583a4a7c-dc46-11e6-8523-dbd76fa4b71c.png)